openqda/openqda/services/transform/atrain/README.md

 ## Install and run

-There are multiple ways to install an run the service.
+There are multiple ways to install and run the service.

-> Expect ~10GB of data to be downloaded duing installation / build!
+> Expect ~10GB of being downloaded during installation / build!

 ### Using Pipenv